metal3-io/cluster-api-provider-metal3/docs/api.md

 However, setting any of those values in the metaData secret will override those default values.

+### Unhealthy annotation

+In CAPM3 v1alpha4 it is possible to mark BareMetalHost object as unhealthy by adding an annotation `capi.metal3.io/unhealthy`.
+This annotation prevents CAPM3 to select unhealthy BareMetalHost for newly created metal3machine.
+Removing the annotation will enable the normal operations.

 ## Cluster

 A Cluster is a Cluster API core object representing a Kubernetes cluster.